mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 Still, the communication overhead becomes significant with more GPUs, which is why MPT-7B shows comparable results when using both 4 x A100 40GB and 4 x A100 80GB GPUs.

 ### Comparing MPT with other open-source models

+#### TL;DR
+Hardware Setup:
+- 1 x NVIDIA A100 80GB

+Models benchmarked:
+- MPT-[7,30]B
+- LLAMA-[7,13,30]B
+- FALCON-7B

+Benchmark Setup:
+- Input Length: 512
+- Output Length: 64
+- Batch Sizes: 1, 2, 4, 8, 16, 32, 64

 ![assets](assets/Latency-vs.-Throughput-(n_input_tok=512,-n_output_tok=64).svg)

 Here, we perform a similar benchmark to the previous section, but compare different open-source models amongst each other in doing inference.
 The benchmark script supports calling models directly from huggingface (using `hf.generate`), which is done to keep the comparison amongst the models fair.
 The analysis is done on a single A100 80GB GPU, with input length 512, and output length 64, while varying the batch size.
-As in previous sections, the batch sizes sweeped are 1,2,4,8,16,32,64.
+As in previous sections, the batch sizes swept are 1, 2, 4, 8, 16, 32, 64, unless the GPU ran out of memory, in which case that point is not shown.

 As seen here, both MPT-7B and MPT-30B are among the fastest for inference in the open-source community, with MPT-30B being faster than the respective LLAMA-30B model.
 Among the 7B models, LLAMA-7B tends to have higher througput at higher latencies than MPT-7B, though MPT-7B has higher throughput at lower latencies.